Yulia Putintseva: Juniors

 Putintseva was successful as a junior; she achieved the rank of world No. 3 on 21 May 2012.
 Putintseva began playing on the ITF Junior Circuit in 2008 at the age of 13.
-In May 2009, she won her first junior title at the Grade-2 International Junior Tournament Citta' di Prato in singles event.
+In May 2009, she won her first junior title at the Grade-2 International Junior Tournament Città di Prato in singles event.
 In the following week, she won the Grade-1 "Citta' di Santa Croce", also in singles.
 She then played at the Grade-A Trofeo Bonfiglio, but lost to Sloane Stephens in the first round.
 She continued reaching two Grade-1 singles finals winning one of them.
 At the 2009 US Open, she made her major debut and also recorded her first match win, defeating Anna-Lena Friedsam.
 Later, she reached the final of Grade-1 Kentucky International Junior Tennis Derby, but lost to Zheng Saisai.
 She played at the Grade A Orange Bowl in December 2009, where she lost in the third round to Ajla Tomljanović.

 In 2010, Putintseva continued to rise.
 She started the year reaching the quarterfinals of the Grade-1 Loy Yang Traralgon International.
 After the Australian Open second-round loss, she finished runner-up at the Open International Juniors de Beaulieu sur Mer.
 Soon after that, she won Grade-2 International Junior Tournament in Prato, that was her second title there.
 She then reached two Grade-1 semifinals.
 At Wimbledon, she reached her first Grand Slam semifinal, but then lost to Kristýna Plíšková.
 In August, she played for Russia at the Youth Olympic Games and reached the quarterfinals.
 She then reached the semifinals of the Grade-1 Canadian Open Junior Championships.
 In early September, she played her first Grand Slam final at the US Open, but lost to compatriot Daria Gavrilova.
 In November she reached the final of the Grade-1 International Junior Championships.
 In December, at the Dunlop World Challenge, she reached the quarterfinals, getting one step further than the previous year.